MarkLee7925/Optical-Interconnection-Network/README.md

 For the DNN model, the actual results were illustrated and found in the cleaned version of the project (Optical_DNN_Reg_cleaned.ipynb).
 The original, raw dataset was used to showcase the effects of random noise and interference in a seperate script (Optical_DNN_Reg_original.ipynb).
 This was done for illustration purposes only.

+## Dashboard:

+A Power BI dashboard (Optical1.pbix) was created to illustrate some of the most important data and Machine Learning results at a glance.

 ## References:

 - Aci, Ç.İ. & Akay, M.F.
 A hybrid congestion control algorithm for broadcast-based architectures with multiple input queues.
 J Supercomput (2015) 71: 1907.